 Contact(s): Daniel Schroeder, DNR NASP coordinator, 608-235-4619

-MADISON - About 1,600 of Wisconsin's youth archers are set to gather this weekend to aim for top honors at the 2017 Wisconsin National Archery in the Schools Program state tournament at Wisconsin Dells.
+MADISON - Nearly 1,600 of Wisconsin's youth archers are set to gather March 29-30 to aim for top honors at the 2019 Wisconsin National Archery in the Schools Program (NASP) state tournament at Wisconsin Dells.

-The event also will feature a competitive NASP/IBO 3-D animal range, a bow fishing shooting area and several exhibitors.
+The Wisconsin Dells state tournament also will feature a competitive NASP/IBO 3-D animal range, a bow fishing shooting area and several exhibitors.

 Through NASP, archery is typically taught during the school day as part of a physical education curriculum.
 Every student uses identical, universal fit, equipment and is taught safety, proper form, shooting and scoring arrows and much more.
 Interested teachers can attend a one-day training session to receive Basic Archery Instructors certification.
 Archery equipment and a teaching curriculum is provided, and grants are available to help offset any initial startup costs for schools.
 With the grants, schools can get started with minimal investment and budget strain.For more information, visit the DNR website, dnr.wi.gov, and search keyword "NASP" or visit naspschools.org (exit DNR).